totalspectrum/spin2cpp/doc/general.md

   [ -w ]             produce Spin wrappers for PASM code [ -H nnnn ]        change the base HUB address (see below) [ -E ]             omit any coginit header
+  [ --charset=C ]    set the character set to use at runtime
+           C = utf8 for UTF-8 encoding (the default)
+	   C = latin1 for Latin-1 encoding
+	   C = parallax for Parallax font encoding
   [ --code=cog  ]    compile to run in COG memory instead of HUB [ --fcache=N  ]    set size of FCACHE space in longs (0 to disable) [ --fixedreal ]    use 16.16 fixed point instead of IEEE floating point